sourcecred/template-instance/README.md

 - `yarn clean` will clear any cached data that was loaded by the plugins.
 You can run this if any plugins fail to load.
 Run `yarn load` and `yarn start` after this to refresh the data.

-- `yarn clean-all` gives you and even cleaner state.
+- `yarn clean-all` gives you an even cleaner state.
 Run it if the `yarn start` command fails due to a change in the config or breaking changes in a new version of SourceCred, and then run `yarn load` and `yarn start` to refresh.

 If you continue to run into errors, check our [Tech Support FAQ](https://sourcecred.io/docs/setup/FAQ).
 If you don't see your error there, or you need more help, hop into our [Discord](https://sourcecred.io/discord) and ask in the #tech-support channel.